mwilliamson/mammoth.js/README.md

   In the browser, the following inputs are supported:

     * `{arrayBuffer: arrayBuffer}`, where `arrayBuffer` is an array buffer containing a .docx file.

+* `options`: an optional object indicating functionality choices The following options are supported:

+    * `allowLineBreaks`, where true will result in line break elements being converted to a newline character

 * Returns a promise containing a result.
   This result has the following properties: